molnard/wasabipres2019/SanFrancisco_prez.md

 For example one powerful huristic is the Common-owner-input heuristic.
 Look at the following transaction, the most probable case is that someone want to buy something for 10 BTC.
 The heuristic says(szez) that A B C inputs belongs to the same person.
 If you compromised with address lets say C then A and B also connected to you.
 ABC now became the saem wallet cluster.
 So be careful how you consolidate / join together your coins!

 Wasabi does't have profiles instead it has coincontrol feature.
-Every coin you have is visble sparately.
+Every coin you have is visible separately.
 When you are sending bitcoin you can decide which coin will be the most apropriate regarding and the amount and the source of that coin!
 Labeling system is very useful here basically it is your own wallet cluster metric.

 # 3 P2P trade